BrandonVA/README-Generator/README.md

 ## Usage

-open up the project in the terminal and run index.js and aswer the wuestions asked.
+Open up the project in the terminal and run index.js and answer the questions asked.

 ## Contributing

-Contributions are always welcome if you want to add some features Email me or contact me on github and make a pull request.
+Contributions are always welcome if you want to add some features Email me or contact me on github

 -Contact me by email: codebva@gmail.com <br>
 -Contact me by github: [BrandonVA](https://github.com/BrandonVA)